wp-plugins/apply-with-linkedin-buttons/readme.txt

 1. Overview of the admin options page

 == Changelog ==

+= 1.2 =
+* Added ability to set the button size
+* Updated screenshot

 = 1.1 =
 * Added ability to set a logo image, add a cover letter and set the theme color of the popup